 Allowances can also come from other sources, such as professional registration bodies or government departments that give out special work-related permits or licenses.

-Tax-exempt allowances, such as certain gift cards and loyalty programs that offer free merchandise, do not have to be counted towards an individual’s earnings for tax purposes.
+Tax-exempt allowances, such as gift cards and loyalty programs offering free merchandise, do not have to be counted towards an individual’s earnings for tax purposes.

 What are Exemptions?